EDGAR HAYES (TED) HUNTER JR., AIA (1914-1995)

 1947 - The J. G. Blount House, Conway NH.
 Located on Route 16 near Madison NH.
 Featured in Better Homes & Gardens, December 1951.
 Still standing as of 2010.
 Do you have know where it is?

 1948 - The Robert W. and Elizabeth Williams Ski Cabin, aka A Ski Cabin That Can Grow, 175 Edson Hill Road, Stowe VT.
 Likely unbuilt.
-Property sold to Charles and Janet Savage in 1954.
+Property sold in 1954 to Charles and Janet Savage.
 Their daughter, Janet, said that the property was always a field when they were growing up and that the house there as of 2014 was constructed in 1975.

 1948 - The Albert L. Keep House, 154 Keep Hill Road, Williamstown MA.
 Originally addressed Gale Road.
 Featured in the 1952 Distinctive Houses issue of Architectural Record.
 Deeded to third wife Janet.
 Deeded to daughter Deborah Burns and son-in-law Thomas McHugh.